U.S. House and U.S. Senate advertising spending approaches $200M in last five weeks, $367M total since Jan 1

 “Breaking down the air war by party reveals big advantages to Republicans in both party and interest group investment in federal races,” said Franz.
 “Combining party and coordinated totals, Republicans are outspending Democrats by almost 3 to 2.
 Among interest group spenders, Republican-leaning organizations are outspending Democrats by a margin of almost 9:1 in House and Senate contests.”

 Table 4 displays the top 10 interest group spenders in all races, including Senate, House and gubernatorial.
-Listed are the type of organization, number of ad airings and party affiliation (for a list of the top 30 along with more information about which races each is active in, see http://election-ad.research.wesleyan.edu/press-releases/, look for the link to the XML file).
+Listed are the type of organization, number of ad airings and party affiliation (for a list of the top 30 along with more information about which races each is active in, see https://election-ad.research.wesleyan.edu/press-releases/, look for the link to the XML file).
 Among the top 10 interest group spenders, Republican- leaning organizations outspent Democratic ones by a margin of over 10:1.
 Furthermore, 4 of the top 10 group spenders are non-profit 501(c)(4), 501(c)(5), or 501(c)(6) organizations, which are not required to disclose their donors.

 “We continue to see evidence of large spending by non-profits that if nothing else are profiting from protections that do not require them to disclose their donors,” Fowler said.